-Integrating and leveraging change management from day one of an endeavor, being aware of human-centered risks, and analyzing human-centered impact from the strategy development and planning stage is a game changer for projects and programs, reducing risks and increasing performance.
+Integrating and leveraging change management from day one, being aware of human-centered risks, and analyzing human-centered impact from the strategy development and planning stage is a game changer for projects and programs, reducing risks and enhancing performance.

-A lack of investment in change management can be costly and a contributor to failed projects.
+Conversely, a lack of investment in change management can contribute to costly project failures.
 On the upside, however, Prosci reports that projects with excellent change management programs are six times more likely to achieve expected business goals than those with poor or no change management.

 Attributes of people-centric, value-driven change management

-Induced by megatrends, as well as by small shifts, change impacts organizations, leading to new roles, responsibilities, and work behaviors.
+Whether driven by macro trends or incremental shifts, change impacts organizations, leading to new roles, responsibilities, and work behaviors.
 In my opinion, organizations face three key questions:

-- How can they secure the buy-in, adoption, and engagement of their professionals?
+- How can they secure the buy-in, adoption, and engagement from their professionals?

-- How can the affected stakeholders be lead throughout the change? and
+- How should affected stakeholders be guided throughout the change?

-- How can they adapt their organizational model and processes and measure their change effectiveness to ensure true value?
+- How can organizational models and processes be adapted and change effectiveness measured to ensure tangible outcomes?

 Discussing these questions at an early stage is imperative.
-By addressing these questions in a meaningful way, a holistic understanding and a solid change management approach is inevitable.
-In my experience, five key pillars are most relevant.
+By addressing them meaningfully, a holistic understanding and a solid change management approach becomes inevitable.
+In my experience, five key pillars are critical to success.

 - Purposeful vision: The transformation’s vision has a clear purpose that is communicated openly, clearly, and frequently with stakeholders.

-- Iterative implementation: The organization acts iteratively and then adjusts its strategies and actions, as necessary, at optimum speed.
+- Iterative implementation: The organization acts iteratively and adjusts strategies and actions, as necessary, at optimum speed.
+With AI adoption accelerating rapidly, agile leadership becomes essential, not only for successful technology deployment but also for managing the unique human impacts, ethical considerations, and adoption challenges introduced by these technologies.

 Aligning change management capabilities